serengil/chefboost/README.md

 # Documentation

 You can find detailed documentations about these core algorithms [here](https://sefiks.com/tag/decision-tree/).
 Besides, this YouTube [playlist](https://www.youtube.com/playlist?list=PLsS_1RYmYQQHp_xZObt76dpacY543GrJD) guides you how to use Chefboost step by step.
+Also, you can enroll this [course](https://www.udemy.com/decision-trees-for-machine-learning/?couponCode=DTML-BLOG-18) and follow curriculum if you wonder how this framework is developed from scratch.

 # Licence